 It’s not the bacterium that will kill a person.
 A combination of acute diarrhoea and vomiting can lead to severe dehydration – a victim can lose several litres of fluid in a matter of hours.
 This is what proves fatal.

 While cholera is easily treatable, the issue is that in places where cholera is prevalent, such as in Haiti and sub-Saharan Africa, health care is not always readily available.

-Why is cholera so common after a natural disaster?
+Why is cholera so common after a conflict or natural disaster?